redouane23/emouma-privacy/privacy-policy-emouma.md

 Effective Date: 01-01-2025

-Fassil App we, respects your privacy and is committed to protecting the personal information you share with us.
-This Privacy Policy explains how we collect, use, and protect your information when you use our app, Fassil App.
+Emouma App we, respects your privacy and is committed to protecting the personal information you share with us.
+This Privacy Policy explains how we collect, use, and protect your information when you use our app, Emouma App.

 Information We Collect
 We may collect the following types of information: